FAQ - Waste Management

 Packaging for residual waste

 Waste that is not covered by other established collection or disposal schemes.
-This means waste that is not recyclable, not hazardous, or not covered by another scheme with producer responsibility.
+This means waste that is not recyclable, is not hazardous or is not covered by another scheme with producer responsibility.
 For example, pizza boxes.

 The packaging must be designed so that it falls under this category.
 It does not matter what you expect the end user to do with the packaging.